ProtocolONE/auth.protocol.one/app/Resources/doc/oauth-client.md

 The user can register and log in using external accounts that implement the oAuth protocol.
 The list of available services can be requested by `/api/v1/oauth/sources`.

+In the configuration file `app/config/config.yml`, arrange the section` hwi_oauth.resource_owners` and specify the current settings for the authentication sources there.
+In the file `app/config/parameters.yml`, change the `oauth.sources` section, only these providers will be given when calling the `/api/v1/oauth/sources` method.

 ##### Example of list oAuth services
 Request headers